Make a Resolution

 The Resolutions Committee receives and reviews the resolutions and, if necessary, advises the creator(s) on how to bring resolutions in compliance with BCLA guidelines and policies.
 If more than one resolution is received on the same issue, the Committee will confer with all parties and recommend a joint resolution.

-- Use the online Resolutions Form to submit resolutions for consideration at the 2017 BCLA Annual General Meeting by March 2, 2017.
+- Members had until March 2 to use the online Resolutions Form to submit resolutions for consideration at the 2017 BCLA Annual General Meeting.

 - A draft of the proposed resolution as it was submitted will be forwarded to the mover prior to being reviewed by the Resolutions Committee.